mingchengzack/sshell/REPORT.md

   number of background  flags.
 The job contains the whole command line and finish flag to indicate if all commands are finished.
   ## Parsing
-  We have two functions to take care of parsing: read_job() and read_command().
+  We have two functions to take care of parsing: readjob() and readcommand().
 After fgets, we store the whole command line to the job, and parse through the command to find the number of processes by finding how many '|' are there (for error checking).
-Then we use strtok() to seperate the command line into each command as a token where we use read_command() to manually parse that token.
-In read_command(), we first get rid of any leading and trailing spaces and tabs.
+Then we use strtok() to seperate the command line into each command as a token where we use readcommand() to manually parse that token.
+In readcommand(), we first get rid of any leading and trailing spaces and tabs.
 Then we manually parse through it.
 If we see a space, '<', '>' or '&', we stop and handle the string before that terminator.
   If it's a space, we read that string as an argument for the command.